 Occupations and Workforce

-Hermon is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Hermon is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Hermon is a town of sales and office workers, professionals and service providers.
 There are especially a lot of people living in Hermon who work in sales jobs (17.97%), healthcare (12.32%) and office and administrative support (11.17%).

 Setting & Lifestyle